microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

    ![Creating the template after validation.](media/template-validated-create.png)

-> **NOTE** The provisioning of your deployment resources will take approximately 10-15 minutes.
+> **NOTE:** The provisioning of your deployment resources will take approximately 10-15 minutes.

 11. **Stay** on the same page and wait for the deployment to complete.